 7. Kindness is an expression of empathy (the ability to understand and share the feelings of others) and altruism (the selfless concern for the well-being of others).
-It just so happens that empathy and altruism, which are different but closely related, are also positively connected to our level of happiness.
+Empathy and altruism are positively connected to happiness.
 Altruism, compassion, and service significantly improves everything from life satisfaction to self-realization and physical health.

 8. A Chinese study found that kindness is physically attractive, and can even be more attractive than good looks.

 9. Here is a great article that explains how acts of kindness positively affect our performance and our relationships, help us better cope with pain/trauma and negative emotions, improve our immunity and overall health, and give life a greater sense of purpose.

 10. Kindness, taught at a young age, can have a tremendously positive impact on an individual’s life.
 This article explains how introducing loving kindness in schools leads to happier, healthier, more optimistic, and more productive children.

 11. Showing some compassion toward yourself is just as important as spreading kindness into the world around you.
 Self-kindness activates positive emotions when facing failure, wards off depression, and more closely acquaints us with a sense of inner peace.

 - What acts of kindness will you do today?